Azure/Enterprise-Scale/docs/wiki/ALZ-Policies-Testing.md

     Remove-AzPolicyAssignment -Name "TDeny-MgmtPorts-Internet" -Scope $mangementGroupScope -Confirm:$false
 ```

-In this example, we are removing the policy assignment after the tests are completed.
+In this example, we are removing the policy assignment after the tests are completed (if you're testing outside of an ALZ deployment, you can also use this to remove the deployed policy).